 - Meet at the end of week 1.

-- Meet at the end of week 2.
+- Meet again at the end of week 2.

-- Meet at the end of week 4.
+- A meeting at the end of week 4.

-- Start spreading out meetings.
+- Then start spreading out meetings.
 Meet at the end of week 8.

 - Meet at the end of week 12.

-When you onboard new team members, make sure you use these review performance meetings as it could make the difference between a staff member being a valuable member of the team or one that hinders growth; it could even be the difference between them deciding to stay with the firm or to leave.
+When you onboard new team members, be sure tomake the most of these review performance meetings.
+They could make the difference between a staff member becoming a valuable member of the team or one that hinders growth; it could even be the difference between them deciding to stay with the firm or to leave.